jamienguyen215/OpenSky-ETL-Pipeline/README.md

 *python "OpenSky - ETL.py"*
 ### 5. View the Dashboard:

-Open the *dashboards/OpenSky - ETL.pbix* file in Power BI Desktop.
+Open the dashboards *OpenSky - ETL.pbix* file in Power BI Desktop.

 Refresh the data to connect to your PostgreSQL database and see the latest data.